Skip to content

-PGY2 Medication - Use Safety & Policy Oakland Regional Offices, California
+PGY2 Medication - Use Safety and Policy Oakland Regional Offices, California

 Pharmacy Services

-Kaiser Permanente serves over 12 million members nationwide with 4.4 million members in Northern California alone.
-The Northern California Regional offices are in Oakland, California.
-We provide support for health care professionals spanning 21 medical centers and 178 pharmacies.
+Kaiser Permanente serves over twelve million members nationwide, with 4.6 million members in the Northern California Region alone.
+The Northern California Pharmacy Quality & Medication Safety (PQMS) team is based at the regional offices in Oakland, California.
+The Northern California PQMS team provides support for medication safety activities and programs across the healthcare continuum of care, including twenty-one medical centers and approximately 150 pharmacies.

 Learning Experiences